Sojos Complete Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-Judging by its ingredients alone, Sojos Complete Dog Food looks like an above average dry product.
+Based on its ingredients alone, Sojos Complete dog food looks like an above-average dry product.

-Free of any plant-based protein boosters, this looks like the profile of a dry product containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a dry product containing a notable amount of meat.

-Sojos Complete is a grain free sweet potato based dry product using a moderate amount of turkey or beef as its main sources of animal protein, thus earning the brand 3.5 stars.
+Sojos Complete is a grain-free dry dog food using a notable amount of freeze dried, raw named meats as its main source of animal protein, thus earning the brand 4.5 stars.

 A Final Word

 The Dog Food Advisor is privately owned.
 We do not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) and from sellers of perishable pet food when readers click over to their websites from ours.
 This helps cover the cost of operation of our free blog.
 Thanks for your support.

 For more information, please visit our Disclaimer and Disclosure page.

 The FDA is investigating a potential link between diet and heart disease in dogs.
 Click here for details.

 - Adapted by the Dog Food Advisor and based upon the official definition for chicken published by the Association of American Feed Control Officials, Official Publication, 2008 Edition ↩